genropy/genropy_saved/docs/genro/miscellaneous/viewform.rst

     .. image:: ../_images/components/th/view.png

-    If you use the :ref:`genro_th` component you have a pre-set GUI that carries those features.
+    If you use the :ref:`th` component you have a pre-set GUI that carries those features.

-.. _genro_data_entry:
+.. _data_entry:

 data-entry window
 =================